 About Us

-At the Edward Hain Centre (EHC) we believe that health care is a necessity for everyone.
-With a holistic approach, we aim to bring you traditional medical and clinical services as well as a wider choice of preventive care to enhance over-all health and wellbeing.
+At the Edward Hain Centre (EHC) we believe that accessible and affordable health care is a necessity for everyone.
+With a holistic approach, we aim to bring you traditional medical and clinical services as well as a wide choice of preventive care to enhance over-all health and wellbeing.

 How we are funded

-Room rentals from our providers, workshops, community groups; our Friends’ fundraising; generous donors; and grants.
-For more about our grant funders, scroll down to ‘Our Funding Supporters’ and click on any of their logos.
+We are funded by renting space our providers, workshops and community groups, generous donors, and grants.
+To find out more about our grant funders, scroll down to ‘Our Funding Supporters’ and click on any of their logos.

 Who we are